Carroll limit of four-dimensional gravity theories in the first order formalism: Lovelock-Cartan gravity

 It can be verified by simple calculations that the typical asymptotic vacuum solution of these equations is a torsionless maximally symmetric spacetime \cite{Guerrieri:2020vhp}

 Clearly, such solution leads to de Sitter or anti-de Sitter spacetimes, depending on the sign of the cosmological constant.

 An important property of the LC gravity \eqref{mz1} is the validity of Birkhoff`s theorem \cite{Wald:1984rg}.
 To show that, one sets vanishing torsion and imposes a spherically symmetric form for the line element.
 Looking at the field equations \eqref{feq0} in vacuum, vanishing torsion automatically satisfies the second equation.
 Moreover, due to the second Bianchi identity in \eqref{hier0}, the term proportional to $(z_1+z_2)$ in the first equation also vanishes.
 Hence, at the level of the field equations, vanishing torsion implies on the reduction of LC gravity to the EH gravity with cosmological constant.
 It follows that Birkhoff's theorem is thus valid, providing a static Schwarzschild-de Sitter geometry.
-See also \cite{Obukhov:2020hlp} and references therein.
+In fact, as pointed out in \cite{Obukhov:2020hlp}, this solution is unique, even for a larger class of gravity theories.
+Nevertheless, if torsion does not vanish, a different spherically symmetric solution may arise.
+Such analysis for the present theory may be long and we leave it for a separated paper.
+For further generalizations of Birkhoff's theorem we also refer to \cite{Ramaswamy:1979zz,Neville:1979fk,Rauch:1981tva,Obukhov:1987tz,delaCruz-Dombriz:2018vzn} and references therein.